lmoresi/cloud-enabled-images/underworld-community/README.md

 ## Available images (by uw cloud ID)

-NOTE: These are not updated as of July 11
+NOTE: These are not updated as of July 11 - this will be updated
+      and the links below as well.

    - `intro-2-geodynamics` - learning computational geodynamics with jupyter notebook examples
    - `intro-2-python-earth-sci` - applications of python code to Earth Sciences